DXRL

 DXRL (101.5 FM) is a radio station owned and operated by Nation Broadcasting Corporation, a sister company of TV5 Network Inc. It currently serves as a relay station of True FM in Manila.
 The station's transmitter is located along Macapagal Drive (formerly Greenhills Road), Upper Bulua, Cagayan de Oro.

 History

-The station began operations in 1976 as MRS 101.5, airing an adult contemporary format.
+The station began operations in 1976 as MRS 101.5 with an adult contemporary format.
 In 1998, after NBC was acquired by PLDT subsidiary MediaQuest Holdings, the station rebranded as Sandy @ Rhythms 101.5 and switched to a Top 40 format.
 In 2005, the "Rhythms" tag was dropped.

-In 2011, months after TV5 took over operations of the stations, it became a relay station of DWFM 92.3 Manila, which was branded as Radyo5 and specifically the News FM sub-brand, later transitioning to True FM in 2023.
-On November 4, 2024, it transitioned to become a relay station of DWLA 105.9 Manila, where the flagship True FM programming transferred, as part of the rebranded True Network.
-It is one of the two radio stations owned by TV5's sister company Nation Broadcasting Corporation (NBC) despite its lease-to-own agreement with Philippine Collective Media Corporation (PCMC) regarding most NBC-owned radio stations, with the other being based in Cebu.
+In 2011, months after TV5 took over operations of the stations, it became a relay station of 92.3 FM based in Manila, which was broadcasting as Radyo5.
+In 2023, the branding transitioned to True FM.
+On November 4, 2024, True FM transferred to 105.9 FM as part of the rebranded True Network.
+It is one of the two radio stations of Nation Broadcasting Corporation (NBC) not part of the acquisition of Philippine Collective Media Corporation (PCMC).